jspenc72/smug-shot/README.md

 # smug-shot
 - **Unofficial** NodeJS SDK for [SmugMug](https://www.smugmug.com)
 - "Stunning Photo Websites.
-For You, Your Family, Or Your Business
+For You, Your Family, Or Your Business"

 ## Quick Start